abayomipopoola/abayomipopoola/src/pages/job-that-suits-your-personality/index.md

 #### Simplified Job Categorisation

-So the first dimension of Peterson categorisation is complexity.
+So the first dimension of Peterson's categorisation is complexity.
 Jobs range from simple to complex.
 A simple job is one that you can learn and then repeat.
 You don’t need high levels of cognitive function for a simple job.
 If you have high levels of cognitive function you’ll learn the job faster, but once you learn it you won’t necessarily do it better.

 A complex job on the other hand is one where the requirements change on an ongoing basis.
 So most managerial and executive jobs are like that in that they requires a high level of general cognitive ability.
 That’s the best predictor of success in complex jobs.
 So that’s axis number one of the category.